 Why both On-page SEO and Off-page SEO?

 To answer this question, I’ll let you imagine a real-life situation.
-Let’s say you have a home which is so clean and well-managed inside, but there are garbage and dirt outside your home.
-Now tell me, after looking that garbage and dirt, would anyone think to visit inside your home?
+Let’s say you have a home that is so clean and well-managed inside, but there are garbage and dirt outside your home.
+Now tell me, after looking at that garbage and dirt, would anyone think to visit inside your home?
 Well, the answer is NO. If you think they will come, then there is something wrong with you.

 On the contrary, let’s say the outside area of your home is really pleasant and good, but inside your home, it is dirt and bad smell.
 Think now, if someone will visit your home, will (s)he stays there?
 Definitely NO!